hernanmd/ApplicationSecurity/repository/ApplicationSecurity.package/ASDevCheckPoint.class/README.md

-Security check point for development scenario.
+Security checkpoint for development scenarios.
 Verifications are ignored.